 Your position is actually on a dated contract, for example “Natural Gas Jun-17”.

 In Europe, the ICE Natural Gas Futures contracts are the most actively traded.
 Henry Hub Natural Gas is the US price benchmark and the futures contract most frequently traded against.
 Each contract has an underlying 10,000 million British thermal units (mmBtu) of natural gas.

 Natural gas CFDs involve taking a position on whether the price will rise and fall and using leverage to increase your profits (or your losses).
 Because the CFDs reflect underlying futures contracts, you’ll find several of them, with different expiry dates.

 CFDs are a much easier way to trade natural gas, because you don’t have to take large minimum positions in comparison to Natural Gas Futures that are designed for large energy corporations.
-Plus500 offer leverage up 1:152, which means that with a £100 account you can open a position on Natural Gas worth up to £15,200.

 Some brokers offer a spread bet on natural gas that’s similar to a CFD on an index.
 There’s no expiry, but you have to pay a charge to hold the position for more than a day.

 The spot natural gas market doesn’t use futures contracts but trades on the actual price at the moment.
 Spot trading is favoured by institutional traders, often working for large energy firms.
 Spot trades settle immediately, for cash.